JulietteChllt/NLP-Sentiment-Classification/README.md

 ## Classic machine learning

-We implemented some classical machine learning algorithm on our preprocessed data using the library **sklearn**.
-You can run these following algorithm in the [ML_implementations](helper/ML_implementations.ipynb) file :
+We implemented some classical machine learning algorithms on our preprocessed data using the library **sklearn**.
+You can find and these algorithms in the [ML_implementations](helper/ML_implementations.ipynb) file.
+The algorithms implemented are :

 - Logistic regression.
-- Support Vector Machine (SVM).
+- Support Vector Machine (SVM) both with l1 and l2 norm.
-- SVM with L1_based feature selection.
 - Multinomial Naive Bayes.
 - Bernouilli Naive Bayes.
 - Ridge Classifier.